-Rhode Island Freight Goal Needs & Challenges to be Addressed Need for safety improvements (truck parking, interactions between trucks and other modes, especially bicycles and pedestrians) Lack of maintenance funds for non-highway modes (e.g., harbor dredging) Economic Growth & Competitiveness Increasing local truck traffic due to E-commerce, with warehousing and land needed to support regional distribution networks Need for upgraded facilities and access improvements to capitalize on opportunity to handle more cargo at Davisville and T.F.
+Rhode Island Freight Goal Needs & Challenges to be Addressed Operational Efficiency One out of every five bridges have been rated structurally deficient; many have weight restrictions TIP mandates that the Pavement Structural Health Index will be maintained at an average of 80% over the next ten years Davisville pier modernization required Bottlenecks and congestion points on I-95, I-195, I-295 and 6/10 Rail bottlenecks at grade crossings and on single track sections Congestion in and around multimodal port terminals in urban areas Geometric improvements and new policies needed to accommodate larger trucks Hazardous material restrictions on rail freight movements at Providence station Need for safety improvements (truck parking, interactions between trucks and other modes, especially bicycles and pedestrians) Lack of maintenance funds for non-highway modes (e.g., harbor dredaing) Economic Growth & Competitiveness Increasing local fruck traffic due to E-commerce, with warehousing and land needed to support regional distribution networks Need for upgraded facilities and access improvements to capitalize on opportunity to handle more cargo at Davisville and T.F.
 Green Airport Larger vessels will require dredging to increase depth at Davisville to 34' Increasing passenger rail traffic on the Northeast Corridor will require eventual freight rail capacity upgrades Imbalanced freight flows, oriented towards inbound shipments, create higher shipping costs.
 Effective freight planning needed to adapt policies to evolving freight markets and technologies Must actively monitor trends to find niche markets and compete with other ports in the region Lack of dedicated state funding for expansion projects Connectivity Need for improved local access to accommodate growth at ports, airports, and other terminals